mariocki/KDF9/README.md

 # KDF9 emulator `ee9`
-This repo is a copy of FindlayW's KDF9 emulator ([original found here](http://www.findlayw.plus.com/KDF9/emulation/emulator.html)) I take no credit at all for the actual emulator code and runtime files, all thanks go to him for his hard work :heart:.
+This repo is a fork of FindlayW's KDF9 emulator ([original found here](http://www.findlayw.plus.com/KDF9/emulation/emulator.html)) I take no credit at all for the actual emulator code and runtime files, all thanks go to him for his hard work :heart:.

 ## How to run the `ee9` the KDF9 emulator
 1. You will need to build everything first, see below for instructions.